rhuynh06/pokedex/README.md

 - Highlights multiple types if present
 - Validates input and alerts on invalid Pokémon entries

-## How It Works

-- User enters a Pokémon name or ID and clicks "Search"
-- App fetches data from the [FreeCodeCamp PokéAPI Proxy](https://pokeapi-proxy.freecodecamp.rocks/)
-- On success:
-  - Updates DOM elements with the Pokémon’s information
-  - Parses types to generate strengths and weaknesses from `types.json`
-  - Populates a second page (`extra.html`) with type-based analysis via URL parameters
-- If the input is invalid or fetch fails, the app shows an alert

 ## Technologies Used

 - HTML, CSS, JavaScript (Vanilla)
 - [PokéAPI Proxy by freeCodeCamp](https://pokeapi-proxy.freecodecamp.rocks/)
 - `types.json` (local file) to determine type matchups

-## Project Structure